-- Areas without fixed vegetation (dirt-only lots, dirt roads, etc.) - · When inclement weather exists or is anticipated - Heavy construction/high-traffic construction sites - Right of ways with tall vegetation - Flowerbeds or other landscaped areas - · In conjunction with paint as it relates to public safety (e.g., playgrounds, schools, residential exemple etc.).
-TV pedestal, coax cable
+- Areas without fixed vegetation (dirt-only lots, dirt roads, etc.) - When inclement weather exists or is anticipated - Heavy construction/high-traffic construction sites - Right of ways with tall vegetation - · Flowerbeds or other landscaped areas - · In conjunction with paint schools, residential areas, etc.).

-Discretion shall be utilized when using flags
+Discretion shall be utilized when using flags as it relates to public safety (e.g., playgrounds,